-3. The Southeast Area.
-The Employment Mixed Use category in this area is updated to Industrial along State Route 123, while commercial properties along State Route 123 and the interchange are updated to Regional Commercial category.
+The Southeast Area.
+The Employment Mixed Use category in this area is updated to Industrial along State Route 123, while commercial properties along State Route 123 and the interchange are updated to Regional Commercial.
 The privately-owned properties west of the Springboro Park are redesignated to a Low Intensity Residential.
-Green space located northeast of this industrial zone are two parks: Community Park and Hazel Woods Park.
+There are two parks, Community Park and Hazel Woods Park, designated as Parks & Open Space zone and located northeast of the industrial zone.
 The annexed property along Manchester Road is also designated as Low Intensity Residential.

 4. The Southwest Area.
-Most of the properties within this area are privately-owned properties, the existing use of the properties is either agriculture or residential.
+Most of the properties within this area are privately-owned properties, and the existing use of the properties is either agriculture or residential.
 The future land use designation for the adjacent properties in Franklin Township and the City of Middletown is residential which make the appropriate future land use Low Intensity Residential.
-Additionally, the City of Franklin incorporates the section of Dixie Highway between Manchester Rd and Downtown; All land along this road is owned by Franklin Township, and is zoned as Residential.
+Additionally, the City of Franklin incorporates the section of Dixie Highway between Manchester Road and Downtown; All land along this road is owned by Franklin Township, and is zoned as Residential.